jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 # 100 Days of Code - Round 9

-## **Status:** Day 26 of 100. **Last Update:** 11 May 2022
+## **Status:** Day 27 of 100. **Last Update:** 12 May 2022
 ___
 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+# R9D27: Thursday 12 May 2022

++ Fixed several more long standing issues with styling today

++ **Technologies Used** - HTML5, CSS, WordPress

 # R9D26: Wednesday 11 May 2022

 + Added some responsiveness to the design and spruced up the store homepage.
-Still so much work to be done on the acccount page but, I made big strides today.
+Still so much work to be done on the account page but, I made big strides today.

 + **Technologies Used** - HTML5, CSS, WordPress

 # R9D25: Tuesday 10 May 2022